lkcheng89/lxwebcam/README.rst

 ASCOM Driver for Webcam with LX Modification
 ============================================

 This repository provides the ASCOM driver for Webcam with LX Modification.
+The following features are included:

+* ASCOM driver controls LX-Modded webcam via builtin USB-To-Serial Port of Arduino Nano.
+* Philips SPC900NC webcam is used to build and pass the conformance test.
-ST4 interface is also supported for guided astrophotoraphy.
+* Pulse guide (via ST4 interface) is also supported for guided astrophotoraphy.

+The firmware (saved as *.ino) is also included in this project and is easily found in the root directory.

+* For the Schematics and PCB, please refer to https://easyeda.com/lkcheng89/lxwebcam
+* For the Mechanical Enclosure, please refer to https://www.thingiverse.com/thing:4601845

 Prerequisites
 --------------